vicb1/deep-learning-for-computer-vision/README.md

-# deep-learning-for-computer-vision
+# deep-learning

-#### This repository contains Deep Learning for Computer Vision references and examples in Python.
+#### This repository contains Deep Learning references and examples in Python.

 The `notebook-examples` directory contains Jupyter Notebook examples from various courses.
 Installation should be straightforward with the provided pip and conda requirements.